-- 55. Last week we stood in Belfast and looked at a thirty foot high wall and at barriers topped with barbed wire.
-The wall, which has ironically come to be known as the "peace line," is a tangible symbol of the division of Northern Ireland into two hostile groups.
+- 56. Last week we stood in Belfast and looked at a thirty foot high wall and at barriers topped with iron and barbed wire.
+The wall, which has ironically come to be known as the "peace line," is a tangible symbol of the division of the people of Northern Ireland into two hostile groups.
 To the outsider both are warm and generous.
-Between themselves they are fearful and hostile. - 56.
+Between themselves they are fearful and hostile. - 57.
 Yet, it is now clear beyond doubt that the vast majority of the people of both traditions want to turn away from the bitter past.
-They want a future of peace, equality and prosperity.
 There is a powerful desire for peace in Northern Ireland.
-It is that desire which creates the present opportunity. - 57.
+It is that desire which creates the present opportunity. - 58.
 This is a critical time in the history of Northern Ireland.
-The peace process will move forward or this society could slip back to the horror of the past quarter century. - 58.
+The peace process will move forward or this society could slip back to the horror of the past quarter century. - 59.
 Rigid adherence by the parties to their past positions will simply continue the stalemate which has already lasted too long.
-In a society as deeply divided as Northern Ireland, reaching across the peace line requires a willingness to take risks for peace. - 59.
-We urge the parties to consider the issue of decommissioning indeed all of the issues in this light.
+In a society as deeply divided as Northern Ireland, reaching across the "peace line" requires a willingness to take risks for peace. - 60.
+The risk is high but the reward is greater: a future of peace, equality and prosperity.

-George A. Mitchell
+George J. Mitchell 22 January 1996